ateamjkr/posts/ctf/starctf-oh-my-socket-solution.md

 (...)
 ```

 To get the flag we have to send `*ctf` to the socket and can then read the flag from the socket.
-An important detail is that the server is not threaded for forked so that the server can only work on one connection at a time.
+An important detail is that the server is not threaded or forked so that the server can only work on one connection at a time.

 This one connection gets established by the `client` container directly at startup (and connection does not get stopped at any time):